WHAT MAKES A FASHION PRODUCT CONSCIOUS ON FARFETCH?

 Fairmined ecological gold

 The 50% or more proportion threshold for ‘Sustainable and Certified Materials’ is applied to all categories of products and it is measured by looking at the main product material, generally identified as the outer.
-The only exceptions to this rule are: (1) specific shoes categories (including sandals, wedges, slippers, flip-flops) for which both the outer and another shoe component (lining or sole) must be made using eligible materials; (2) products with animal welfare certifications for which 100% of the animal-derived material in the product (either in the lining or in the outer) needs to be certified; (3) for watches & jewelry, the main product material needs to meet the 50% proportion threshold, but the main material is identified by either weight or surface area; (4) if a product is GRS certified, we require the threshold to be aligned with the certification standard, which is at least 20% and (5) for recycled cotton, we accept products with a minimum of 20% of recycled materials due to intrinsic performance issues which prevent an higher use (in particular, the length of cotton fibers is shortened during the recycling process, which means that recycled cotton needs to be blended with other fibres during the spinning process to ensure the resulting yarns are of high strength, good quality and the finished product is durable).
+The only exceptions to this rule are: (1) specific shoes categories (including sandals, wedges, slippers, flip-flops) for which both the outer and another shoe component (lining or sole) must be made using eligible materials; (2) products with animal welfare certifications for which 100% of the animal-derived material in the product (either in the lining or in the outer) needs to be certified; (3) for watches & jewelry, the main product material needs to meet the 50% proportion threshold, but the main material is identified by either weight or surface area; (4) For eyewear, the frame needs to contain more than 70% of recycled material; (5) For a specific certification requirement, we apply the threshold identified by the specific certification requirement (e.g. 95%+ OCS, 70%+ GOTS, 20%+ GRS); and (6) for recycled cotton, we accept products with a minimum of 20% of recycled materials due to intrinsic performance issues which prevent an higher use (in particular, the length of cotton fibers is shortened during the recycling process, which means that recycled cotton needs to be blended with other fibres during the spinning process to ensure the resulting yarns are of high strength, good quality and the finished product is durable).

 2. Certified processes